vmware-tanzu/velero/design/plugin-versioning.md

 This restriction will be in place until Velero v2 when backwards incompatible changes may be included.

 Although adding new rpc methods to a service is considered a backwards compatible change within gRPC, due to the way the proto definitions are compiled and included in the framework used by plugins, this will require every plugin to implement the new methods.
-Instead, we are opting to treat _any_ API change as one requiring versioning.
+Instead, we are opting to treat the addition of a method to an API as one requiring versioning.

+The addition of optional fields to existing structs which are used as parameters to or return values of API methods will not be considered as a change requiring versioning.
+These kinds of changes do not modify method signatures and have been safely made in the past with no impact on existing plugins.

 ## Detailed Design